 This is a blog post about the yoga of food.
 Not in the healthy recipe sense, but in the sense of what it means to fully inhabit my body through a practice of conscious eating.
 This isn’t about ‘watching’ what I eat -do way too much of that already.
 No, it’s about overcoming my deepest food fears and healing my split psyche.
 It’s about getting in ‘touch’ with my culinary cravings and desires.
 It’s about reconnecting with what may be my most basic body wisdom of all, my instinct for nourishment.

-I undertake this quest because I’ve discovered huge blind spot in my holistic consciousness – my body’s innate wisdom vanishes wherever I enter the kitchen.
+I undertake this quest because I’ve discovered a huge blind spot in my holistic consciousness – my body’s innate wisdom vanishes wherever I enter the kitchen.
 To whit the daily dilemma of breakfast – light cleansing fruit?
 Might shoot up the blood sugar.
 Hearty whole grain cereal?
 Gluten will irritate my gut.
 You get the picture.
 Between counting calories, tallying nutritional components, or choosing foods that are sustainable, ethical and organic, my relationship to food has become an abstract, disembodied even fearful affair.

 I suspect I suffer from “Orthorexia Nervosa” an obsession with healthy eating.
 This term coined by Steven Bratman, M.D. is used to describe the growing epidemic of people who avoid foods perceived to be unhealthy and/or impure.
 Key symptoms of this mental dysfunction include “seeking control through eating properly” or guilt or self loathing when eating “incorrect” food.